Nyimski/ZX-Game-Loader/README.md

 ## Usage

-1. Run the application (ZX Spectrum Launcher.exe).
+1. Run the application (ZX Launcher.exe).
 2. Click "Settings" and add paths to your Games, Instruction Manuals, and Artwork.
 3. Select a game from the list.
 4. Click "Load Game" to start the game playback.